Posted by: Dr. Doug Van Eaton, CFA

 Updated: February 12, 2019

-My job at Kaplan, at least the fun part, is to help candidates prepare for and pass their CFA Program exams.
+My job at Kaplan, at least the fun part, is to help candidates prepare for and pass the CFA exam.
 I have been working with CFA charter candidates for over 20 years, and have spent more than 10 years at Kaplan Schweser.
 In this article, I’ll explain the challenge candidates face in mastering the study material for the CFA charter and discuss what the latest research on learning methods tells us about how to most efficiently learn and retain new information.
 You may be surprised at which techniques research has shown to be most effective and which often-recommended techniques have been shown to offer little or no benefit.

 Given the fact that candidates typically have full-time jobs, in addition to family and other responsibilities that limit their available study time, it is very important that their study is efficient in terms of time spent.
 With the amount of material that candidates are responsible for, it’s also very important that they retain what they learn and can draw on it across the many topic areas on exam day.
 So, which study tips and techniques are the most useful for those who must learn and retain great amounts of new information?

 Another example is the hundreds of articles and books that have been devoted to identifying the different “learning styles” of students.
-Identifying a student’s learning style and matching the educational methods and materials used to that style has been seen as way to improve student learning and has been hailed as a technique that makes an impact on studying for exams like the CFA Program exams.
+Identifying a student’s learning style and matching the educational methods and materials used to that style has been seen as way to improve student learning and has been hailed as a technique that makes an impact on studying for exams like the CFA exams.
 Recent research about the foundation for such a belief has concluded that there is no empirical evidence to support it.
 Commercial products based on the claimed benefits of identifying various learning styles are widely offered.

 By contrast, in a January 2013 article in Psychological Science in the Public Interest, five university researchers examined decades of evidence on the value of popular study techniques in terms of their increase in learning and retention, as well as their general applicability across different student characteristics, learning conditions, materials, and tasks.
 Here is a partial summary of what they found.